Arnold-n/P1P2MQTT/doc/P1P2Monitor-commands.md

 - `L5` (F-series only) switches auxiliary controller mode partially on: only 00F030 messages are responded to.
 This enable monitoring which 00F03x packets will be requested.
 Not saved to EEPROM,
 - `L99` (E-series only) restarts Daikin system, use with care!
 - `L`  displays current controller\_id (0x00 = off; 0xF0/0xF1 is first/secondary auxiliary controller),

+## Counter-request commands (Daikin E only):

-- `C1` triggers single cycle of 6 B8 packets to request (energy/operation/starts) counters from heat pump,
+- `C1` triggers single cycle of 6 B8 packets to request (energy/operation/start) counters from heat pump; counters are requested in time slot intended for 40F030 reply
 - `C2` like C1, but keeps repeating every new minute,
 - `C0` stop requesting counters, and
 - `C`  show counter-repeating-request status.
+- 'Q9' (Daikin E only) to cycle-steal the pause after 400012 message for doing a counter-request; this works on certain systems but could give bus collissions on others, use with care.
+Upon bus collission detection Q9 and auxiliary control mode will be switched off
+- 'Q0' (Daikin E only) to stop cycle-stealing

 ## Raw data commands: